 The county is also home to great hiking, zip-lining, mudding and much more.

-If you want to live in a place where you can enjoy some adventure in the great outdoors, Cocke County is certainly a better spot than many in the state.
+If you want to live in a place where you can enjoy some adventure and recreation in the great outdoors, Cocke County is certainly a better spot than many in the state.

 2. Cocke County can be surprisingly diverse

 Don’t get me wrong here, Cocke County has and continues to have its issues as does just about every place in the country that suffered homogeny long enough to allow stereotypes and prejudices to build.

 But Newport was one of the first communities in East Tennessee to elect a Black mayor and one of the first to elect a Hispanic county sheriff.

 Cocke County has its issues.
 It is certainly not a utopia, but it has a history of surpassing outsider’s expectations.

 For example, the history of Dr. Dennis Branch, a Black doctor who rose to national prominence serving the tiny mountain community gives a wonderful insight into the complicated subject of civil rights in the mountains.

 Are these isolated cases?
 Yes.
 But find me other small mountain communities with similar stories.